Olney (Joppa, Maryland)

 Olney, originally patented as Prospect, is a historic home and farm complex located at Joppa, Harford County, Maryland.
 It is a 264 acre working pony farm with a collection of 15 structures ranging in style, use, and elegance.
 The main building on the property is a 2 1/2-story brick house dating to 1810, generally called "the mansion."
 The house was evolved into a museum of Maryland architecture, with salvaged features from demolished buildings in Baltimore and Philadelphia.
 These include paneling from the Isaac Van Bibber house in Fells Point, Baltimore dating to 1815; the marble Ionic portico from William Small's Baltimore Athenaeum from 1830; and a marble bas-relief plaque designed by Pierre L'Enfant for Robert Morris's great 1795 house in Philadelphia.
 Also on the property is an early-18th-century, 2 1/2-story stone dwelling and a variety of still-functioning farm structures that in themselves range in style from simple stone stables and frame hay barns to an unusual two-story brick blacksmith's shop.
-In addition, the 1914 Union Chapel School, was moved onto the property in 1980 and re-outfitted as St. Alban's Anglican Church.
+In addition, the 1914 Wilna School was moved onto the property in 1980 and re-outfitted as St. Alban's Anglican Church.
 The property was developed by J. Alexis Shriver (1872–1951), a man prominent in local and state historical and agricultural matters who lived at Olney from 1890 until his death.

 It was listed on the National Register of Historic Places in 1987.